The Experience

 What we’re building

 We believe leaving the house is the first moment of the trip, not the last thing you have to get through before it starts.
-The journey to somewhere extraordinary deserves to be extraordinary itself.
+The journey to the airport should feel like the holiday, not the price of it.

-We believe in space — physical and mental.
+We believe in space, physical and mental.
 Room to stretch, to think, to have a conversation worth having.
 A cabin where every seat was chosen, not crammed in.
-An airport experience measured in minutes, not hours.

 We believe the people who look after you should know your name.
 That food at altitude should be worth sitting down for.
-That a crew of one for every nineteen members can do something no airline has done in decades — make you feel genuinely welcome.
+That there should be more crew than you expect, not fewer.

 We believe a members’ airline isn’t a luxury.
 It’s a correction.
 A recognition that the way most people fly today is not the way it has to be, and that the people willing to demand better deserve a carrier built entirely around them.